mkudija/mkudija.github.io/notes/_md/The Case for a Lectionary Bible.md

 The liturgy is the natural habitat of the Bible.
 And the liturgy is where the tradition of interpreting the scriptures lives.
 The Bible forms most of the words of the liturgy, and the Bible itself (the canon of scripture) grew out of what is read in the liturgy.
 We simply cannot have one without the other[^ls1].

-[^ls1]: We can say along with Scott Hahn:  "I hope to demonstrate the living relationship between scripture and liturgy, and how this relationship enables both, together, to draw believers, as active participants, into the divine drama of salvation history." (*[[~Letter and Spirit|Letter and Spirit]]*, 12)
+[^ls1]: We can say along with Scott Hahn:  "I hope to demonstrate the living relationship between scripture and liturgy, and how this relationship enables both, together, to draw believers, as active participants, into the divine drama of salvation history." (*[[2025-03-14-Letter and Spirit|Letter and Spirit]]*, 12)

 The Lectionary Bible is an aid to *living* the Bible and the liturgy together.
 At its core, it is a Bible just like any other Bible.
 In addition to the Biblical text, annotations in the side margins indicate which readings make up the Lectionary to visually indicate the relationship between the two.